 - The PowerSave Schools Program by Alliance to Save Energy helps schools use energy efficiently through building retrofits, changing operational and maintenance routines and changing the behavior of building users.

 - The Sustainable Sites Initiative™ (SITES™) is an interdisciplinary effort to create voluntary national guidelines and performance benchmarks for sustainable land design, construction and maintenance practices.
 SITES™ is led by the American Society of Landscape Architects, the Lady Bird Johnson Wildflower Center at The University of Texas at Austin and the United States Botanic Garden.

 - Green Schools Profiles by Green Schools Initiative enables schools to share their stories of how they are reducing their environmental footprint while generating fun, learning and action for the school community.

 State and Local Entities

-- Sustainable Schools by the California Division of the State Architect provides resources to help schools create high performance educational facilities that will ensure the optimal health and productivity of students and faculty.
+- California's Sustainable Schools by the California Division of the State Architect provides resources to help schools create high performance educational facilities that will ensure the optimal health and productivity of students and faculty.

-- Illinois Resource Guide for Healthy, High Performing School Buildings (PDF)(94pp, 1M, About PDF) from the Healthy Schools Campaign provides resources on numerous topics related to high performance schools, including energy analysis, water and energy efficiency, cleaning and maintenance and more.
+- Illinois's Resource Guide for Healthy, High Performing School Buildings (PDF)(94pp, 1M, About PDF) from the Healthy Schools Campaign provides resources on numerous topics related to high performance schools, including energy analysis, water and energy efficiency, cleaning and maintenance and more.
 The guide also includes a sample school board resolution for healthy, high performing construction.

-- Green Schools by the Massachusetts School Building Authority offers materials to encourage school districts to construct or renovate school buildings that will cost less to operate and will provide healthier learning environments for students.
+- Massachusetts's Green Schools by the Massachusetts School Building Authority offers materials to encourage school districts to construct or renovate school buildings that will cost less to operate and will provide healthier learning environments for students.